 7.1.
 Change Control Procedure.

 7.1.1.
 If either party wishes to change the scope or execution of the Services (a “Change”), it shall submit details of the Change to the other in writing.
-In either circumstance, the Company shall, within a reasonable time, provide a written estimate to the Client of: (a) the likely time required to implement the Change; (b) any necessary variations to the Fees arising from the Change; and (c) any other impact of the Change on the relevant Service Agreement.
+In either circumstance, the Company shall, within a reasonable time, provide a written estimate to the Client of: (a) the likely time required to implement the Change; (b) any necessary variations to the Fees arising from the Change; and (c) any other impact of the Change on the relevant Service Agreement or the Contract generally.